jquery-form/form/README.md

 ### Code of Conduct
 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) to ensure that this project is a welcoming place for **everyone** to contribute to.
 By participating in this project you agree to abide by its terms.

+### Pull Requests Needed
+#### Enhancements needed to to be fully compatible with jQuery 3
+jQuery 3 is removing a lot of features that have been depreciated for a long time.
+Some of these are still in use by jQuery Form.
+Pull requests and assistance in updating jQuery Form to be compatible with jQuery 3 are greatly appreciated.
+See issue #544 for more information.

-## Requirements
+## Compatibility
-Requires jQuery 1.7.2 or later.
-Compatible with jQuery 2.x.x and 3.x.x.
+* Requires jQuery 1.7.2 or later.
+* Compatible with jQuery 2.
+* Partially compatible with jQuery 3.
-**Note:** Not compatible with jQuery 3 Slim, due to jQuery's [removal of Deferred methods from jQuery.ajax](https://jquery.com/upgrade-guide/3.0/#breaking-change-special-case-deferred-methods-removed-from-jquery-ajax).
+* **Not** compatible with jQuery 3 Slim. (issue #544)

 ## Download
 * **Development:** [src/jquery.form.js